wireapp/wire-server/libs/schemas/README.md

 the schema, and only affects the documentation.

-It is important to note how this sum type example is realised as a "tagged" union on the haskell side, but un "untagged" one on the JSON side.
+It is important to note how this sum type example is realised as a "tagged" union on the haskell side, but an "untagged" one on the JSON side.
 That means that the JSON values that this schema parses and produces distinguish the two cases simply using the type of the underlying value.
 In particular, this approach would not work for sums